-After this issue, there will be \$32.7 million in County Wide Funds that is authorized and unissued.
-Approximately \$20.6 million of those projects are contemplated for financing in 2019.
+After the issuance of the Bonds, there will be \$125.3 million in County Wide Funds that is authorized and unissued.

-The County has obtained and is continuing to pursue low-interest financing from the State through the Environmental Facilities Corporation (EFC) for various sewer improvements including those relating to the Onondaga Lake Amended Consent Judgment (ACJ).
+The County has obtained and is continuing to pursue low-interest financing from the State through the Environmental Facilities Corporation ("EFC) for various sewer improvements including those relating to the Onondaga Lake Amended Consent Judgment (ACJ).
 The County has financed \$339 million in projects with EFC long-term financing bonds.
 The EFC's short-term zero-interest loan program is an attractive source of funding that the County takes advantage of.
 When available, short-term financing is used for up to three years during construction before permanent grant and subsidized loan funding is obtained.
-Stimulus funds (American Recovery and Reinvestment Act "ARRA" funding) are included in the short-term financing and is resulting in \$11.8 million in loan forgiveness.
-After the EFC 2017 financings, the remaining amount authorized and unissued is \$5.1 million for ACJ purposes.
+The County is currently in the process of refinancing the County's General Obligation (Serial) Bonds, 2009, General Obligation (Serial) Bonds, 2010 Series B (Federally Taxable Build America Bonds), and its General Obligation (Serial) Bonds, 2019 on or about June 19, 2019.
+After the EFC 2019 financings, the remaining amount authorized and unissued is \$3.1 million for ACJ purposes.

-EFC has been proactive and between 2011- 2017 refinanced several of its issuances that the County participated in, resulting in lower interest rates in 2011 and subsequent years.
+EFC has been proactive and between 2011- 2017 refinanced several